 The Hampton Bays Public Library is chartered by the State of New York to meet the educational, informational, cultural and recreational needs of the community it serves.
 In order to ensure an atmosphere conducive to these purposes, the following rules, regulations and procedures are enacted by the Board of Trustees for the purpose of maintaining public order in the library facilities and grounds by all Library patrons, visitors and employees, as well as other licensees and invitees, in accordance with Section 262 of the Education Law of the State of New York.

 The following are regulations governing the conduct of patrons which are designed to provide for the comfort and protection of patrons, staff and visitors coming upon or utilizing the facilities of the Hampton Bays Public Library.
-Accordingly, the following prohibitions are to be observed and will be enforced by the Director, his/her designee and Library personnel therefore, DO NOT
+Accordingly, the following prohibitions are to be observed and will be enforced by the Director, his/her designee and Library personnel therefore, DO NOT:

-- Leave children under age 10 unattended
+- Leave children grades 6 and under unattended

 - Engage in disruptive behavior (interfering with patrons’, staff members’ and visitors’ use of the Library)